BZoennchen/supercollider-book/_build/html/_sources/intro.md

 As you may have inferred, philosophy is a significant interest of mine in my leisure time.

-After school, I did practical training as a software developer.
-I worked for four years in the industry.
-Then, in desperation, I finished an additional year in school and finally started studying computer science.
-I finished my Bachelor's degree in 2013, my Master's in 2017, and my Ph.D. in 2021.
-In my Ph.D. thesis, I analyzed different microscopic simulation models for pedestrian streams and developed algorithms to simulate many pedestrians in a large area faster than in real time.
-This got me into the subject of *complex systems* which I am still highly interested in.
-During my time as a Ph.D. candidate, I enjoyed teaching.
-Today, I am a software developer for the university who focuses on tools to support our education.
-Furthermore, I try to influence the content as well as the structure of our lectures in a positive way.
-As you might notice, I like to engage with philosophy in my free time.

-For other computer scientists interested in the topic of this book, it might be valuable to know which programming experience I had at the time of writing it.
+As a computer scientist who delved into the topic of this book, my programming experience at the time of writing may be valuable for other readers.
-I am very experienced in ``Java``.
-Furthermore, I developed an introductory course for ``Python``.
+I possess a wealth of experience in ``Java`` and have even developed an introductory course for ``Python``.
-I am also familiar with ``JavaScript``, ``PHP``, ``Scala``, and ``Go``.
+Besides that, I am proficient in ``JavaScript``, ``PHP``, ``Scala``, and ``Go``.
-Furthermore, I can read and understand ``C\C++`` code, but I am not very experienced in it.
+While I can read and comprehend ``C\C++`` code, my practical experience in these languages is somewhat limited.
-I am familiar with GPU programming using ``OpenCL``.
+I am also well-acquainted with GPU programming, specifically using OpenCL.
+Currently, I'm in the process of learning ``Rust``.
-Currently, I am trying to learn some ``Rust``.

-Nor do I have any music theory education or play an instrument.
+I don't have any formal education in music theory, nor do I play an instrument.
-I am a self-taught "music theorist".
+I am, in fact, a self-taught "music theorist".
-So this is a solid contrast to other great contributors, such as [Eli Fieldsteel](https://www.elifieldsteel.com/).
+This represents a stark contrast to other significant contributors, such as [Eli Fieldsteel](https://www.elifieldsteel.com/).
-However, I am a big music lover, and I have always wanted to make my own music and never thought programming could lead me to this goal.
+However, I have a profound love for music and have always yearned to create my own, never imagining that programming could facilitate this aspiration.

-I am neither a professional musician nor a "professional" artist.
-However, I strongly believe that every human being is capable of creating a whole universe of meaning.
-We are storytellers thrown (*geworfen*) into a world that changes depending on our mood.
-We can not change our being (*Dasein*), but we can choose how we want to deal with it.
-Do we reject our surroundings, becoming alienated in the process?
-Do we revolt against our fundamental condition of confusion?
-Do we make the place where we live our home?

-Music gives me peace.
-It gracefully touches my soul.
-It reminds me that something in this world expresses *the concrete*.
-Something that escapes our calculating minds; something unexplainable.
-Music sets me free.
-Coding sets me free.
-Thus, for me, coding music is the ultimate freedom.
+I am not a professional musician or a 'professional' artist.
+But I fervently believe that every individual is capable of creating a universe replete with meaning.
+We are storytellers thrust into a world that morphs depending on our moods.
+While we cannot alter our existence, we have the freedom to choose how to navigate it.
+Do we deny our surroundings, subsequently becoming estranged?
+Do we rebel against our inherent state of bewilderment?
+Do we make the place where we exist our home?

+Music instills a sense of tranquility in me.
+It tenderly resonates with my soul, reminding me that something in this world embodies 'the concrete' - an element that eludes our analytical minds and defies explanation.
+Music liberates me.
+Coding does the same.
+Consequently, for me, coding music represents the epitome of freedom.

 ## Why Writing an Online-Book?

-I am very excited!
+I am truly excited!
-I want to learn more about *algorithmic composition*, *sound design* and *computer music*.
+I aspire to delve deeper into *algorithmic composition*, *sound design*, and *computer music*.
-This book is my attempt to do so;
-To understand something, one has to pass through a grueling learning process.
+This book serves as a vehicle for this journey.
+Grasping any concept demands an arduous learning process.
-One such strategy that works for me is called *the Feynman learning technique*.
+A technique that consistently aids me in this endeavor is known as the Feynman learning technique.
 It consists of the following steps:

-1. pretend to teach a concept you want to learn about to a student in the sixth grade
+1. Pretend to teach a concept you wish to understand to a student in the sixth grade.
-2. identify gaps in your explanation
+2. Identify gaps in your explanation.
-3. go back to the source material to understand it better
+3. Revert to the source material for a deeper understanding.
-4. organize and simplify
+4. Organize and simplify.
-5. transmit (optional)
+5. Transmit (this step is optional).

-This book is my attempt to follow *Feynman's technique* imperfectly.
+This book is a result of my attempt to adhere to Feynman's technique, albeit imperfectly.
-In the end, someone else might find valuable ideas in this book.
+I hope that others might find valuable insights within its pages.
-Currently, I focus on [SuperCollider](https://supercollider.github.io/), *sound design*, little bit of *music theory* and *algorithmic composition*.
+At present, my focus is on [SuperCollider](https://supercollider.github.io/), *sound design*, a bit of *music theory*, and *algorithmic composition*.
-Within the book, I use ``Python`` to create some of the plots.
+I utilize ``Python`` within the book to generate some of the plots.

-I experiment with SuperCollider and other tools and write this book in my spare time.
+In my spare time, I experiment with SuperCollider and other tools while writing this book.
-It is a hobby.
-Therefore, I will develop and update it over time.
+It is a hobby, and as such, I will gradually develop and update it over time.
-This will take some time.
+Patience will be required as the book, in its current state, is merely a blueprint.
-In its current state it is only a skeleton, and I will add new chapters and edit old ones.
+I will add new chapters and revise old ones incrementally.
-Therefore, do not expect anything professional.
+Hence, professional-grade content should not be expected immediately.

-In the future, you might be interested in extending the book with your content.
+In the future, you might be intrigued to augment the book with your contributions.
-Maybe this project will become a community effort to make SuperCollider, sound design, and other tools and techniques more accessible.
+This project could potentially evolve into a community-driven effort to make SuperCollider, sound design, and other tools and techniques more accessible.

-Another thing I am looking forward to is combining the book with a Jupyter-Kernel for SuperCollider such that the book becomes interactive.
+Another exciting prospect I anticipate is the amalgamation of this book with a Jupyter-Kernel for SuperCollider, making the book interactive.

-The source code of the Jupyter-Book can be found inside one of [GitHub](https://github.com/BZoennchen/supercollider-book) repositories.
+The source code of the Jupyter-Book can be found in one of the [GitHub](https://github.com/BZoennchen/supercollider-book) repositories.
-The book is currently published using [GitHub-Pages](https://bzoennchen.github.io/supercollider-book/intro.html).
+Currently, the book is published using [GitHub-Pages](https://bzoennchen.github.io/supercollider-book/intro.html).

 ## Silent Contributors

-I want to emphasize that this book is a mixture of my discoveries filtered and altered by my mind.
+I would like to underscore that this book is a compilation of my discoveries, each one filtered and influenced by my perspectives.
-The creators of my discoveries and the content of the materials I studied are silent contributors.
+The creators of the material I explored and the content of the resources I studied are silent contributors.
-Without the already existing material, I would not be able to learn either SuperCollider or any of the other topics.
+Without the pre-existing material, I would not have been able to learn about SuperCollider or any of the other topics.

-A special thank goes to [Eli Fieldsteel](https://www.elifieldsteel.com/), who provides multiple excellent courses for [SuperCollider](https://supercollider.github.io/) openly and for free via his [YouTube-Channel](https://www.youtube.com/user/elifieldsteel).
+A special note of gratitude is due to [Eli Fieldsteel](https://www.elifieldsteel.com/), who generously provides multiple excellent courses on [SuperCollider](https://supercollider.github.io/) openly and for free via his [YouTube-Channel](https://www.youtube.com/user/elifieldsteel).

 In the following, I list all the material I looked into: